demisto/content/Packs/Gmail/Playbooks/playbook-Search-in-mailboxes_Loop_with_polling_README.md

-This playbook is used as a subplaybook for the Playbook Search-all-mailboxes - Gmail, it should not be used.
+This playbook is used as a subplaybook for the Playbook Search all mailboxes - Gmail with polling, it should not be used.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.